Off-Pump Coronary Artery Bypass Surgery

 Tell your provider right away if you're pregnant or think you could be pregnant.

 Tell your provider if you have a pacemaker, other implanted cardiac device, or another

 You may need some routine tests before the procedure to assess your health before

 surgery.
 These may include:

 Electrocardiogram (ECG), to assess the heart rhythm

 If needed, someone will shave your skin above the area of the surgery.
-About an hour
+About 1 hour

-before the operation, someone will give you medicines to help you relax.
+before the procedure, someone will give you medicines to help you relax.

 What happens during an off-pump CABG?